jibin10/Skin_Guard/README.md

 ### Create Images Folder

-Inside `FAST_API_MODULE`, create the following folder:
+Create the following folders:
 - FAST_API_MODULE/images/
 - MEAN_STACK_MODULE/backend/patient_images

-This folder is used to store uploaded patient images.
+These folder is used to store uploaded images.

 ---

 ### Add Test Images

 For testing, add a few unseen images to:
-FAST_API_MODULE/skin_images/test/malignant/
+- FAST_API_MODULE/skin_images/test/malignant/
-FAST_API_MODULE/skin_images/test/benign/
+- FAST_API_MODULE/skin_images/test/benign/

 These images can be used to validate predictions via the API.